 Ongoing support group for those who have been affected by suicide, including family members, survivors themselves, and those struggling with thoughts of suicide.

 This group is meeting online at the regularly scheduled times.
-Until further notice, it will be remote and not on-site at First Baptist.
+Facilitated by Lori Crider and Pam Greene.

 Please Call: 214-969-2456